Jimmy2027/ghchain/README.md

     commit 0

 ```

 > [!NOTE]
+> The pull request that was created for `commit 2` will automatically have a reference to issue #2558.
+> The commit also has a [git note](https://git-scm.com/docs/git-notes) with the issue link.

+> [!NOTE]
 > The `with-tests` flag can also be passed to `ghchain process-commits`.
 If it is passed all workflows defined in the `.ghchain.toml` file will be run for each commit.